seanbreckenridge/url_cache/README.md

 WORK IN PROGRESS

-An extendible CLI tool/library to download and cache Open Graph, generic metadata and URLs youtube subtitles.
+An extendible CLI tool/library to get more metadata about URLs.

+Supports:

+- Youtube subtitles

+Planned:

+- basic metadata (title of page, other basic metadata from `<head>`?
+OpenGraph Info?
+Other stuff?

 ## Installation